 - The County may require additional rangers to be on-duty throughout the event, in which additional fees apply.

 - Applicant is responsible for the overnight security of the equipment and event structures.

 - If event staffing or security is present at an event site overnight, an overnight security plan will be required detailing personnel, contact phone numbers, and other pertinent information.

 - Applicant shall provide first-aid station(s) and capable assistance to handle injuries during event.
 Applicant shall notify the ranger on duty of all injuries.

 - Participants shall abide by Safety Requirements for Trail Events.

 - County staff may make periodic checks to ensure proper utilization of the trail and surrounding areas.

-- When planning a moving route on or beyond County real estate, the Sponsor is required to submit a plan identifying all road crossings, travel routes and closures.
+- When planning a moving route on or beyond County real estate, the Applicant is required to submit a plan identifying all road crossings, travel routes and closures.
 The following must be considered in planning the route: